antomungal/SecureHealth-IoT-Auth/README.md

+The SecureHealth-IoT-Auth repository is dedicated to implementing a robust and secure authentication protocol between Raspberry Pi devices and a SmartHealth Server.
+This project aims to enhance the security of medical data transmission in IoT healthcare environments.
+It features detailed implementation of TPM (Trusted Platform Module) interaction for attestation reports, secure network communication functions, and SSL/TLS encryption for data transmission.
+The repository provides code for establishing secure channels, handling device-to-server communication, and ensuring data integrity and confidentiality in healthcare IoT systems.
+It is an essential resource for developers and researchers working on secure IoT healthcare solutions, focusing on practical, hardware-based security approaches to protect sensitive health data against cyber threats.

 # SecureHealth-IoT-Auth
 The SecureHealth-IoT-Auth repository is dedicated to implementing a robust and secure authentication protocol between Raspberry Pi devices and a SmartHealth Server.
 # Sensor-Raspberry Pi and Raspberry Pi-SmartHealth Server Remote Authentication Protocol Implementation Details